karlamieses/sothebys-python-pytest-selenium/README.md

     - **Note**: This is a sample test, if you run from the terminal the test `test_sign_up_page` will fail due to the
     - user will be logged into the app from the test `test_log_in_page`, this will be improved.

+### Run Test in Parallel
+- Installed the following pytest library to run in parallel: `pip3 install pytest-xdist`
+- Installed the following library to generate an HTML report: `pip3 install pytest-html`

+- auto parallel:
+`pytest -n auto`
+specify the numbers of CPUs:
+`pytest -n NUM`
+generate a test report:
+`pytest --html=report.html`
+generate a test report and run in parallel:
+`pytest -n auto --html=report.html`

 ### 💨 See recording of the test running: